 2. The First Barcode Symbology Was Patented in 1952 & Looks Like a Bullseye

-In the late 1940’s, Bernard Silver and Norman Joseph Woodland began researching solutions to automatically read product information during grocery checkout after a request from the food chain, Food Fair.
-Silver and Woodland are attributed with patenting the first ever barcode symbology (seen in featured image above), which looks just like a bullseye!
+In the late 1940s, Bernard Silver and Norman Joseph Woodland began researching solutions to automatically read product information during grocery checkout after a request from the food chain Food Fair.
+Silver and Woodland are attributed with patenting the first ever barcode symbology (seen in the featured image above), which looks just like a bullseye!

-Back in the early days of handheld gaming consoles (we’re talking 1991) there were very few players in the marketplace—Gameboy, Gamegear and Epoch’s Barcode Battler.
-The barcode gaming system came with a variety of cards containing barcodes, each representing a player, enemy or powerup.
+Back in the early days of handheld gaming consoles (we’re talking 1991), there were very few players in the marketplace: Gameboy, Gamegear and Epoch’s Barcode Battler.
+This “barcode gaming system” came with a variety of cards containing barcodes, each representing a player, enemy or powerup.
 Players would then swipe the barcodes to initiate battle.
 The system never took off in North America or Europe, but was hugely popular in Japan where the culture embraced the idea of collecting and experimenting with barcodes.

 The iconic Barcode Battler wasn’t the only innovation across the history of the barcode.
 In fact, this technology is still finding new applications and use cases across business operations today.
 Check out some of our videos and other resources to learn more about the latest breakthroughs in the world of barcodes.

 5. Medication Barcodes Were Made Mandatory in 2004